surroundaustralia/VocPrez-theme-cgi/README.md

 # VocPrez-theme-cgi

+> NOTE This repo is now archived.
+Please see https://github.com/surroundaustralia/VocPrez-theme-cgi

 A VocPrez UI theme for the [Commission for the Management and Application of Geoscience Information (CGI)](https://cgi-iugs.org/).

 `apply.sh` adds these elements - templates, style files - to a local VocPrez instance.